gperilli/gperilli/README.md

 - 👋 Hi, I’m Gareth Perilli
 - 👀 I’m interested in music, coding small web apps for education or fun, and producing electronica.
 - 🌱 I’m currently learning Japanese and a load of Javascript.
-- 💞️ I’m looking to collaborate on music projects, music apps, and anything conected to my projects here on github.
+- 💞️ I’m looking to collaborate on web dev. projects, music projects, music apps, and anything conected to my projects here on github.
 - 📫 How to reach me: You can reach me by going to my [profile page](https://gperilli.github.io/port/) here on github.
 I check linkedin every so often.
 You can lso email me from that page.

 <!---